American Lithium Comments on Recent Promotional Activity

 American Lithium is actively engaged in the acquisition, exploration and development lithium deposits within mining-friendly jurisdictions throughout the Americas.
 The Company is currently exploring and developing the TLC lithium project located in the highly prospective Esmeralda lithium district in Nevada.
 TLC is close to infrastructure, 3.5 hours south of the Tesla Gigafactory, and in the same basinal environment as Albemarle’s Silver Peak lithium mine, and several advancing deposits and resources, including Ioneer Ltd.’s (formerly Global Geoscience) Rhyolite Ridge and Cypress Development Corp.’s Clayton Valley Project.

 - Warning!
-GuruFocus has detected 2 Warning Signs with LIACF.
+GuruFocus has detected 2 Warning Signs with TSXV:LI.
 Click here to check it out.

 For more information, please contact the Company at [email protected] or visit our website at www.americanlithiumcorp.com.